playframework/playframework/documentation/manual/scalaGuide/main/async/ScalaWebSockets.md

 ## Handling WebSockets with iteratees

-While actors are a better abstraction for handling discreet messages, iteratees are often a better  abstraction for handling streams.
+While actors are a better abstraction for handling discrete messages, iteratees are often a better  abstraction for handling streams.

 To handle a WebSocket request, use a `WebSocket` instead of an `Action`: